timunie/Ava-ApiTests/website/docs/P_Avalonia_X11PlatformOptions_EnableIme.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>)

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>)Input method editor is a component that enables users to generate characters not natively available on their input devices by using sequences of characters or mouse operations that are natively available on their input devices.
+Input method editor is a component that enables users to generate characters not natively available on their input devices by using sequences of characters or mouse operations that are natively available on their input devices.

 ## See Also